stephan1373/eNMS/docs/source/automation/workflow_more_features.md

 - In "Normal Display" mode, the green color indicates that the service is configured to run in Dry Run mode (the "Dry Run" property is enabled in the service parameters).
 - When viewing a specific runtime, the green color indicates that the service ran in Dry Run mode during that runtime.

+When the "Dry Run" property is enabled in a workflow, it cascades to everything within that workflow.
+Any service in the workflow will be considered to be in "Dry Run" mode, making the entire workflow effectively operate in "Dry Run" mode.